 Student Learning Experience Questionnaire (SLEQ)

-SLEQ is the institutionally support student feedback collection instrument.
+SLEQ is the institutionally supported student feedback collection instrument.
 It was implemented after a review by the Teaching, Learning and Academic Resources Committee of University Council (TLARC) concluded that our old system, SEEQ, did not align with some of our institutional values and priorities related to teaching and learning.
 SLEQ underwent a successful pilot, which included an extensive validation process.
 SLEQ is now used by a majority of academic units on campus for student learning experience feedback collection.

 Student Evaluation of Educational Quality (SEEQ)